Image Credit: NIH

-There are two primary types of test for COVID-19: a viral test and an antibody test.
+There are two primary types of tests for COVID-19: a viral test and an antibody test.
 The most commonly used type is a viral test that employs Reverse Transcription Polymerase Chain Reaction (RT-PCR) to look for active infection with SARS-CoV-2.
 This is usually taken from a sample at the back of the nose or throat.
 By contrast, antibody tests can pick up current or past infections through the detection of a person’s immune response to the virus via a blood sample.
 Antibody tests take longer to develop than PCR tests, which were quickly available once the genetic sequence of SARS-CoV-2 was published.

 Stepping up to the challenge

 One global brand that has been responding to the demand for COVID-19 testing is LGC, Biosearch Technologies.
 The brand provides tools and technology for genetic testing, usually catering to agrigenomic and molecular diagnostics customers.
-Their portfolio includes products for sample preparation, amplification, cloning and expression, next generation sequencing, custom oligonucleotide synthesis, and nucleic acid chemistry reagents.
+Their portfolio includes products for sample preparation, amplification, cloning and expression, next-generation sequencing, custom oligonucleotide synthesis, and nucleic acid chemistry reagents.
 Biosearch Technologies has experience of operating in pandemics, having previously scaled up their oligonucleotide manufacturing during the 2009 swine flu (H1N1) outbreak.

-Image credit: LGC, Biosearch Technologies
+Image Credit: LGC, Biosearch Technologies

 During COVID-19, they have been expediting the production of oligonucleotides and other critical components including RNA viral purification kits, master mix, and enzymes for 1-step RT-qPCR.
-They are also an acceptable commercial supplier of 2019-nCoV CDC-qualified probe and primer kits, in accordance with CDC's Emergency Use Authorization (EUA).
-The kits include FAM-BHQ probes and primers targeting N1, N2 and RNase P signatures as required by protocols provided by the CDC.
+They are also an acceptable commercial supplier of the 2019-nCoV CDC-qualified probe and primer kits, in accordance with CDC's Emergency Use Authorization (EUA).
+The kits include FAM-BHQ probes and primers targeting N1, N2, and RNase P signatures as required by protocols provided by the CDC.
 Oligos are delivered dried and shipped at ambient temperature.

 One of LGC, Biosearch Technologies' bottlenecks in their oligo production workflow from synthesis to customer distribution is the drying process.
-The output from the synthesis labs and purification group can far outweigh the aliquoting, loading and drying workflow, which causes slowdowns upstream.
+The output from the synthesis labs and purification group can far outweigh the aliquoting, loading, and drying workflow, which causes slowdowns upstream.

-Not only is scaling up the production of these probes and primers critical to achieve testing capacity, they must also be accurate and reliable.
+Not only is scaling up the production of these probes and primers critical to achieving testing capacity, but they must also be accurate and reliable.
 The organization is harnessing SP Genevac technology, to help them rapidly produce probes and primers to the high standards needed in this critical situation.
-SP Genevac technology has the capacity equivalent 3-4 times that of other dryers in use within the production workflow, with a roughly equivalent drying time.
+SP Genevac technology has the capacity equivalent 3-4 times that of other dryers in use within the production workflow, with roughly equivalent drying time.
 This capacity also allows production to dry other products concurrently with the COVID-19 oligos, ensuring that there is no backlog of non-COVID oligos for other customers.

 Biosearch Technologies use the SP Genevac HT S3i evaporator to dry down the probes and primers for SARS-CoV-2 detection and custom orders.
 If the oligos are not perfectly dried, the water left in the samples can cause damage to the probes and primers over time.
 Therefore, it is important the oligos are dried effectively prior to shipping.
 Freeze drying is also an alternative way to achieve desired dryness if long term storage is required.
 The SP Genevac HT S3i has a number of features that help ensure this process is both rapid and reliable.

 Through parallel capacity, the model facilitates high-throughput evaporation, preventing bottlenecks in test kit component production.
 But it also carries a number of patented technologies to ensure this speed is not at the expense of accuracy.
 This includes SP Genevac’s SampleGuard temperature control, to preserve sample integrity, and Dri-Pure anti-bumping sample protection, which guarantees against contamination and sample loss.
-Having a dual functionality to dry and freeze dry samples brings an unique feature to this oligo synthesis application.
+Having a dual functionality to dry and freeze dry samples brings a unique feature to this oligo synthesis application.